meuryalos/blynk_jkbms_Ble/README.md

 *   **Install Required Libraries**:

+    *   Install the libraries Blynk V0.6.1 + NTPClient
+    *
-    *   Install the libraries NimBLEDevice + ArduinoJson
+    *   Install the libraries NimBLEDevice + ArduinoJson V6

     *   All others are included in the IDE by default